-An architect had written his own appointment and included his own version of a net contribution clause, which stated:
+In West v Finlay, an architect had written his own appointment and included this net contribution clause:

 Our liability for loss or damage will be limited to the amount that is reasonable for us to pay in relation to the contractual responsibilities of other consultants, contractors and specialists appointed by you.

+Lesson 1: Understand your contract.
 The court noted that the architect took no steps to explain what the clause meant “if indeed, he understood it himself” (paragraph 31).
-It is highly unprofessional and embarrassing to tell a court that you have no idea what your clause means, so make sure you only use clauses and terms you really understand!
+It is highly unprofessional and embarrassing to tell a court that you have no idea what your clause means, so make sure you only use clauses you understand!

 Lesson 2: Make it clear.
 The case was appealed because of competing interpretations of ‘other consultants, contractors and specialists‘.
 On even the simplest project there are often 10+ members of the project team.
 List them!